 I am sure we have a good ground on the

 prebuilt content and

 CDN by now.
-With that, let us understand some critical differences between a traditional workflow and JAMstack workflow.
+So, with that, let us understand some critical differences between a traditional workflow and a JAMstack workflow.

 In a traditional client-server workflow,

 - Ships the